rvanguri/cs-cmsignature/README.md

 # Cardiac Sarcoidosis Cardiomyocyte Signature

-Integrative single-nucleus and spatial transcriptomic datasets were used to suggest a **cardiomyocyte transcriptional signature associated with cardiac sarcoidosis (CS)**.
-Candidate genes are nominated by comparing CS to multiple cardiomyopathies and non-failing hearts with publicly available snRNA-seq.
-The genes were then validated on two independent datasets: a CS-versus-ICM single-nucleus comparison (Liu et al., Circulation Research, GSE205734) and spatial (Visium) transcriptomics of intact CS myocardium (Foong et al., Journal of Cardiac Failure:
+Integrative single-nucleus and spatial transcriptomic datasets were analyzed to suggest a **cardiomyocyte transcriptional signature associated with cardiac sarcoidosis (CS)**.
+Candidate genes were nominated by comparing CS to multiple cardiomyopathies and non-failing hearts with publicly available snRNA-seq.
+The genes were validated in two independent datasets: a CS-versus-ICM single-nucleus comparison (Liu et al., Circulation Research, GSE205734) and spatial (Visium) transcriptomics of intact CS myocardium (Foong et al., Journal of Cardiac Failure:
 Intersections, GSE314910).
-A within-patient mixed-effects distance-to-lesion analysis establishes the cell-autonomous nature of our gene signature.
+A within-patient mixed-effects distance-to-lesion analysis established the cell-autonomous nature of the gene signature.
 The pipeline runs on an HPC cluster with SLURM job management system via conda and singularity.

 This repository of analysis code accompanies the Research Letter *"Toward a Molecular Diagnosis of Cardiac Sarcoidosis with a Cardiomyocyte-Intrinsic Transcriptional Signature"*.
-The manuscript itself is not part of this repository; only analysis code and derived result tables are included.
+Analysis code and derived result tables are included.

 ## Key result